The following definitions and rules of interpretation apply in these Conditions:

 taking into account the nature of the Processing, assist the Customer by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising the Data Subject’s rights laid down in Data Protection Laws, to the extent that such requests relate to this Contract and DuoCall’s obligations under it;

-assist the Customer in ensuring compliance with the Customer’s obligations pursuant to Articles 32 to 36 of the GDPR taking into account the nature of processing and the information available to DuoCall;
+assist the Customer in ensuring compliance with the Customer’s obligations pursuant to the GDPR taking into account the nature of processing and the information available to DuoCall;

 at the Customer’s option, delete or return all the Personal Data to the Customer after termination of this Contract or otherwise on the Customer’s request, and delete existing copies unless applicable law requires DuoCall’s ongoing storage of the Personal Data;